Nepal sets up post-quake camps for sexual minorities

 In 2007, Nepal’s Supreme Court ordered the government to end discrimination against sexual minorities, and make laws to guarantee their equal rights.
 Lauded by activists, the judgment emboldened many LGBT people to come out and assert their identities.

-Same-sex marriages have also taken place in public - though they are still not recognised in law - and gay pride parades and beauty contests or “Pink Pageants” have been held in Kathmandu.
+Same-sex marriages have also taken place in public - though they are still not recognized in law - and gay pride parades and beauty contests or “Pink Pageants” have been held in Kathmandu.

-But there is still no law in place because politicians are still writing Nepal’s first post-monarchy constitution which is expected to ensure the rights of underprivileged and marginalised groups including the LGBT community.
+But there is still no law in place because politicians are still writing Nepal’s first post-monarchy constitution which is expected to ensure the rights of underprivileged and marginalized groups including the LGBT community.

 “A lot has been done to ensure the rights of sexual minorities,” said Laxmi Ghalan, a lesbian.